rygrtt/BookREST/README.md

-A very simple REST client for a Book Tracking app.
+A very simple REST API for a Book Tracking app.
 Built with Jersey.